Black cadets at the United States Coast Guard Academy: Eclipse Diversity Weekend

-High school sophomores, juniors, and seniors with appointment offers join Academy graduates and cadets for this annual celebration of diversity.
-This two-day event brings African-American alumni home to renew friendships and professional ties, and to mentor current and future cadets.
-Eclipse kicks off Friday afternoon with a cadet parade and ends Saturday afternoon with a talent show.
-Guests are paired with cadet escorts and stay overnight in the cadet barracks.
+High school sophomores, juniors, and seniors with appointment offers for almost half a century joined Academy graduates and cadets for this annual celebration of diversity.
+This two-day event brought African-American alumni home to renew friendships and professional ties, and to mentor current and future cadets.
+Eclipse kicked off Friday afternoon with a cadet parade and ended Saturday afternoon with a talent show.
+Guests were paired with cadet escorts and stayed overnight in the cadet barracks.
+The Trump administration ended this tradition with its wholesale cancelation of all "DEI" events in early 2025.

-Super Saturday

-Designed with the interests and perspectives of underrepresented students and their families in mind, this six-hour Saturday program is offered three times a year and is limited in size to allow greater personal contact with cadets, Admissions staff, faculty members and graduates.
-Guests attend a slide show, a question and answer session, receive a tour of campus, and enjoy lunch in the Cadet Wardroom.